 Writing about art requires a solid thesis statement stating your argument.

-Cite all quotes and paraphrased references used in the body of the paper.
+Accurately, comprehensively, and consistently cite all quotes and paraphrased references used in the body of the paper.

 Requires contextualizing your object within the history of art, and the artist’s body of work.

 Requires connecting the dots between the stylistic and artistic influences of your object.

 Requires researching beyond your specific object.